socialites/rpi-srt-streamer/README.md

 ssh youruser@your-pi-hostname.local
 ```

 ### NOTE: BEFORE YOU RUN THE NEXT STEP, MAKE SURE YOU ARE CONNECTED TO THE INTERNET ON THE PI.
 The script will fail if you are not connected to the internet.
-It needs to download and install dependencies.
+It needs to download and install dependencies. {ignore=true}

 Run the following command to run the install script: